MananGandhi1810/online-ide/README.md

 -   Dockerode (for managing docker containers)
 -   Resend (for sending emails)
 -   Shadcn/UI (for frontend components)
--   Shiki.js with Monaco Editor (for syntax highlighting)
+-   Shiki.js with Monaco Editor (for code editing with syntax highlighting)

 ## Setup